 But what about the patient?
 What is in her best interest?
 There are two main concerns for women with breast cancer.
 The first is that, when possible, all cancer cells should be removed.
 No matter what rule is declared, safety is the first priority and providing the best chance of survival.
 The second issue is the additional trauma to women diagnosed with breast cancer.
 Every test and every repeat surgery causes mental and emotional stress during an extremely tough time.
 Not only must doctors treat the physical problems, but they must also bear in mind the additional mental and emotional trauma that may be caused by their decisions.

 If there is a way to reduce the percentage of repeat surgeries, while ensuring the removal of all cancer cells, it should be established as the standard of care.
 Until that time, involve the patient in which method is best for her.
 We are glad that physicians are studying and researching this issue, but it seems to us that if things are currently up in the air as to how exactly best to proceed, give the patient the choice: provide her with the information, the results of the studies, and allow her to make an informed decision about how she believes is the right way to proceed with her care.
 We think that is only proper.

-If you have questions about breast cancer or a cancer misdiagnosis, contact our medical malpractice lawyers, including two nurse-attorneys, at 1.888.213.8140, or online.
-We handle medical malpractice lawsuits across the United States, and we have a proven track record.
+If you have questions about breast cancer or a cancer misdiagnosis, contact our medical malpractice lawyers at (888) 213-8140, or learn more about medical malpractice claim on our website.
+Our injury lawyers handle medical malpractice lawsuits across the United States, and we have a proven track record.